background

 Quick Ratio

-Step-by-Step Guide to Understanding the Quick Ratio
+Step-by-Step Guide to Understanding Quick Ratio

 Quick Ratio

-How to Calculate Quick Ratio?
+How to Calculate Quick Ratio

 The quick ratio compares the short-term assets of a company to its short-term liabilities to determine if the company would have adequate cash to pay off its short-term liabilities.